 I graduated in Fine Art Painting at Brighton University in 2013 and continue with my daily practice.

 Links for Sam Weldon

 An artist from the US who keeps the spirit of Dada Alive.
-Also taking it into the modern eera with use of modern materials such as ipods and circuit boards.
+Also taking it into the modern era with use of modern materials such as iPods and circuit boards.